Mosshide/tamago-watch/README.md

-# Tamago-Watch
+# Tamago Watch
 Tamagotchi project for General Assembly bootcamp.

-## Wireframe:
 ![Screenshot](https://i.imgur.com/OPtz1sC.png)

 ## Game Logic:
-- Turn on your Tamago Watch
+- Turn on your Tamago Watch.
 - Your Tamago Watch pet will come to life on screen.
 - See the current time on your clock.
 - The following metrics are displayed for your pet: